eternitywall/blog.eternitywall.com/_posts/2018-03-26-js-opentimestamps-by-example.md

 ## Upgrade the ots proof

-The ots proof can be upgrade to resolve pending attestations and in order to obtain a complete timestamp.
+The ots proof can be upgraded to resolve pending attestations and in order to obtain a complete timestamp.
 A `PendingAttestation` is a promise provided by an ots calendar that only this specific calendar can resolve.
+A resolved attestation is `BitcoinBlockHeaderAttestation` and it is verificable by block explorer.
+A timestamp is completed when there are at least one bitcoin attestation.
+The following code allows to `upgrade` a timestamp:

 ```
 const detachedOts = OpenTimestamps.DetachedTimestampFile.deserialize(ots)